oisouza/PrancingPonySharp/PrancingPonySharp/DataStructures/Maybe/README.md

 # Related methods
 ### Rewrap

-Rewrap an data and return a Maybe Struct.
+Rewrap an T data and return a Maybe Struct.

 `static Maybe<T> Rewrap<T>(this T value)`